fhalab/evSeq/README.md

     conda activate ssSeq

 With the conda environment active, ssSeq can be run.
 There are two ways to launch ssSeq:
-1. If ssSeq was added to your PATH and ssSeq made executable (see [PATH Variable Setup](#PATH-Variable-Setup)), then ssSeq can be run by typing
+1. If ssSeq was added to your PATH (see [PATH Variable Setup](#PATH-Variable-Setup)), then ssSeq can be run by typing

         ssSeq refseq folder OPTIONAL_ARGS FLAGS

-2. If ssSeq was not added to your PATH and  is not executable, then you can run ssSeq by first navigating to the ssSeq git repo folder (installed above) through command line and explicitly invoking Python as below
+2. If ssSeq was not added to your PATH or is not executable, then you can run ssSeq by first navigating to the ssSeq git repo folder (installed above) through command line and explicitly invoking Python as below

         cd ssSEQ_LOCATION
         python ssSeq refseq folder OPTIONAL_ARGS FLAGS